Plogeur/STOAT/README.md

 It can be informative to analyze how sample phenotypes are influenced by specific paths.
 To achieve this, we use two methods depending on the type of phenotype:

 - **Binary Phenotypes**:
-  The `GROUP_PATHS` column provides a binary matrix used for statistical analysis, where `107:97,93:103` can be visualize like
+  The `GROUP_PATHS` column provides a binary matrix used for statistical analysis, where `107:97,93:103` can be visualize like :
   | Group | Path 1 | Path 2 |
   |-------|--------|----------|
   | **Group0**| 107 | 93 |
   | **Group1**| 97  | 103|

-  If you want more visualization way you can use `--gaf` this will generate an gaf file in the output dir use in [sequenceTubeMap](https://github.com/vgteam/sequenceTubeMap) tool to visualize your gwas binary region results.
+  If you want a more visual representation, you can use the `--gaf` option.
+This will generate a GAF file in the output directory, which can be used with the [sequenceTubeMap](https://github.com/vgteam/sequenceTubeMap) tool to visualize your gwas binary region results.

 <p align="center">
 <img src="pictures/seqTube.png" width="300">